Inventory of the Francis Terry Leak Papers, 1839-1865

 Manuscript volume 1: 1841-1865; circa 408 pages; not transcribed

-Chiefly work records, 10 October 1841 through 18 November 1865, of plantation hands, showing daily tallies of cotton and other crops picked.
+Chiefly work records, 10 October 1841 through 18 November 1865, of people enslaved on the plantation, showing daily tallies of cotton and other crops picked.
 The records are in table format, some pages containing records for two weeks and others records for three to four weeks.
 Weekly records are separated by the Sunday break, which usually contains a note on the general progress of work.
 Also included are miscellaneous accounts, notes, status reports on income and expenditures, a few aphorisms and recipes, and other entries.
 Entries are relatively steady through December 1861, but widely spaced after 1861.
-Several hands contributed to this book; entries made after Leak's death in 1864 may have been written by an overseer.
+Several hands contributed to this book; entries made after Leak's death in 1863 may have been written by an overseer.

 Pages 1-94 transcribed in typed transcription volume 1, pages 96-286 transcribed in typed transcription volume 2.
-Pages 1-94 (front to back of volume) chiefly contain short entries relating to business affairs, including the buying and selling of slaves, payment to day laborers, records of cotton shipped and sold, and the management of various estates for which Leak seems to have been executor.
+Pages 1-94 (front to back of volume) chiefly contain short entries relating to business affairs, including the trafficking of people in the domestic slave trade, payment to day laborers, records of cotton shipped and sold, and the management of various estates for which Leak seems to have been executor.
 There are some longer entries in this section, but these, too, are chiefly related to business transactions.
 Pages 95-286 (back to front of volume) chiefly contain more extensive, narrative entries, dated 1845-12 April 1852, about plantation activities, family affairs, Leak's health, the building of houses and other structures, births and deaths in the neighborhood, and other matters.
 In this section, however, there are also miscellaneous accounts and other financial documentation.

 Folder 7